tommyettinger/SquidSetup/README.md

         IDEA.
 Personally, I avoid creating Android modules as part of a larger project unless they only target Android, since if there's only a core and an android module, nothing will interfere.
 You should absolutely make sure that IDEA has "configure on demand" disabled; under settings you can search for "demand" to find it.
-Android Studio should always have it disabled now by default.
+Android Studio and IDEA should always have it disabled now by default.
       - HTML is a more-involved target, with some perfectly-normal code on all other platforms acting completely different on HTML due to the tool used, Google Web Toolkit (GWT).
 It's almost always possible to work around these differences and make things like random seeds act the same on all platforms, but it takes work.
 Mostly, you need to be careful with the `long` and `int` number types, and relates to `int` not overflowing as it would on desktop, and `long` not being visible to reflection.
 See [this small guide to GWT](GWT.md) for more.
+        - SquidSetup uses GWT 2.9.0 via [a custom backend](https://github.com/tommyettinger/gdx-backends), which enables using Java 11 features, such as `var`, but not JDK 11 library code.
+The backend is closely related to the libGDX version used, but SquidLib currently is only tested with libGDX 1.9.10.
     - If the "Templates" tab has "SquidLib Basic" checked, then dependencies will be added for `squidlib-util` and `squidlib`.
 If that template isn't checked, no dependencies will be added beyond libGDX.
 It is recommended that you use the SquidLib Basic template